cunnie/cunnie.github.io/content/post/nsx_tls.md

 ```text
 72483a4e-e15a-425e-be40-3c96c0b84a5d
 ```

-If it doesn't return _any_ certificate ID, then you probably forget to set "Service Certificate" to "No" when you imported it.
-To fix, delete your certificate via the web interface & re-import.

 Validate the certificate (make sure the "status" is "OK"").
 Be sure to replace our certificate id with yours: